 Silver Tequilas in the $20 to $30 Range

-Among our top picks in this range are Cazadores Blanco, Corazon Blanco and Herradura Blanco.
-Others you will want to taste are Milagro Silver, Sauza Tres Generaciones Plata and Siembra Azul Blanco.
+Among the top picks in this range are Cazadores Blanco, Corazon Blanco, and Herradura Blanco.
+Others you will want to taste are Milagro Silver, Sauza Tres Generaciones Plata, and Siembra Azul Blanco.

 Silver Tequilas in the $40 to $50 Range

-When you have a little more money to spend, you can find some really impressive silver tequilas that are still under $50 a bottle.
-Among our top recommendations here are Don Eduardo Silver, Don Julio Blanco, Dos Lunas Silver, and Gran Centenario Plata.
+When you have a little more money to spend, you can find really impressive silver tequilas that are still under $50 a bottle.
+Among the top recommendations here are Casamigos Blanco, Don Eduardo Silver, Don Julio Blanco, Dos Lunas Silver, and Gran Centenario Plata.
 Two very impressive silvers are Tezon Blanco and Trago Silver, so if you spot these, be sure to give them a try.